 Cons: Front end feels low, heavier weight, 26" wheels

 Our Analysis and Test Results

-The Fat CAAD 2 is one of just 2 models of fat bikes offered by Cannondale.
+The Fat CAAD 2 is one of just two models of fat bikes offered by Cannondale.
 As their entry-level model, it is reasonably priced and has a component specification that is quite similar to several of the other bikes in this review.
-We tested the Fat CAAD 2 over the course of a couple months on groomed and packed snow trails as well as dirt singletrack.
+We tested the Fat CAAD 2 for a couple of months on groomed and packed snow trails as well as dirt singletrack.
 Testers found its overall performance to be decent, but it couldn't quite match the competition due mostly to its more awkward feeling old school geometry.
 Read on to find out how it compares to the competition.